 with allocations in

-for $a\in \R_+$ and choosing $\eta$ to be the expectation.
+for $c\in \R_+$, and we choose $\eta$ as the expectation and $\Lambda$ as the total payment shortfall from Example \ref{exa:lambda:totalpaymentshortfall}.
 However, the stochastic networks we investigate are more complex than before.
-Therefore, it is not clear which minimal loss could be achieved with the fixed bailout capital that we choose to be at level $a=50$.
+Therefore, it is not clear which minimal loss could be achieved with the fixed bailout capital that we choose at level $c=50$.

-\paragraph{Data} In three case studies we investigate three different stochastic financial networks that are chosen in a way such that they all contain default cascades that we are seeking to stop.
-Hence the networks could be interpreted as former healthy financial networks where some kind of shock already happened. \begin{itemize}[wide] \item \textbf{Erd\H{o}s-Rényi (ER):} This homogeneous network contains $N=100$ nodes of the same type.
-Their assets follow independent Beta(2,5)-distributions scaled with a factor of 10.
-The edges of fixed liability size 1 between any two nodes are drawn independently with probability $p=0.4$. \item \textbf{Core-Periphery (CP):} This inhomogeneous financial network is an adapted version of networks proposed in \citet{feinstein2017measures}.
-The network consists of a total of $N = 100$ banks split in two different groups. $T_1 \subset \{1,...,100\}, |T_1|=10,$ contains 10 large banks and $T_2$ the remaining 90 small banks.
-A link of a bank in group $i$ towards a bank in group $j$, $1\leq i,j\leq2$ is sampled with a probability of $p_{ij}.$ We set $p_{1,1}=0.7$, $p_{1,2}=p_{2,1}=0.3$, $p_{2,2}= 0.1$.
-If there are links, large banks owe each other 10, small banks 1.
-Connections between large and small banks are of size 2, if present.
+\paragraph{Data} In three case studies, we investigate three different stochastic financial networks that are chosen in a way such that they all contain default cascades which we are seeking to stop.
+Hence, the networks can be interpreted as formerly healthy financial networks where some kind of shock has already occurred. \begin{itemize}[wide] \item \textbf{Erd\H{o}s--Rényi (ER):} This homogeneous network contains $N=100$ nodes of the same type.
+Their assets follow independent Beta(2,5)-distributions scaled by a factor of 10.
+The edges of fixed liability size one between any two nodes are drawn independently with probability $p=0.4$. \item \textbf{Core-Periphery (CP):} This inhomogeneous financial network is an adapted version of networks proposed in \citet{feinstein2017measures}.
+The network consists of a total of $N = 100$ banks split into two different groups. $T_1 \subset \{1,\ldots,100\}, |T_1|=10,$ contains 10 large banks, and $T_2$ the remaining 90 small banks.
+A link of a bank in group $i$ to a bank in group $j$, $1\leq i,j\leq2$ is sampled with a probability of $p_{ij}.$ We set $p_{1,1}=0.7$, $p_{1,2}=p_{2,1}=0.3$, $p_{2,2}= 0.1$.
+If there are links, large banks owe each other 10, small banks owe each other 1, and connections between large and small banks are of size 2.
 The assets have one-dimensional margins following Beta(2, 5) distributions that are correlated via a Gaussian copula with a correlation of 0.5 between any two banks.
-Larger bank's assets are scaled with a factor of 50, smaller bank's with a factor of 10. \item\textbf{Core-Periphery-fixed (CPf):} This network model is essentially the same as a Core-Periphery model.
-However, instead of sampling the liabilities new for every realisation of the network, we only sample the liability matrix once and all realisation share this structure.
-As a result we only vary the assets while the network structure is fixed. \end{itemize}
+Larger banks' assets are scaled by a factor of 50, smaller banks' with a factor of 10. \item\textbf{Core--Periphery--fixed (CPf):} This network model is essentially the same as the Core-Periphery model.
+However, instead of sampling the liabilities new for every realisation of the network, we only sample the liability matrix once, and all realisation share this structure.
+As a result, we vary only the assets while the network structure is fixed. \end{itemize}